 Why did menus grow so long and intricate?
 These in-depth menus were trendy for a while as many restaurants responded to intense competition and consumer demand for more choices.
 They hoped to attract and keep diners with longer menus.

 But now, the opposite is the case.
 Long-winded menus are no longer in vogue.
 Shorter restaurant menus are gaining in popularity.
+According to Harvard Business School, smaller menus are better.

 So, what’s caused the shrinking, shorter menu?
 There are many reasons.